-And just down the road, you’ll have to do the short and well worth it Horseshoe Bend Trail.
-The sandy and the paved path are downhill on the way there and uphill on the way back but is a must-do for anyone who wants to tick the incredible Horseshoe Bend off their Arizona adventure bucket list.
+And just down the road, you’ll have to hike the short, but well worth it, Horseshoe Bend Trail.
+The path is downhill on the way there and uphill on the way back, and it is a must-do for anyone who wants to tick the incredible Horseshoe Bend off their Arizona adventure bucket list.

 The Glen Canyon Recreation Area is huge, in fact, it is so huge that it spans two states, with half of it in neighboring Utah.
 Overall it covers 1.25 million acres, meaning there are plenty of outdoor adventures just waiting to be uncovered.

-There are near enough endless opportunities for water-based activities, hikes, and scenic viewpoints.
+There are endless opportunities for water-based activities, hikes, and scenic viewpoints.

 There are many places to go camping in and around the Glen Canyon Area.
 Some of the most popular campgrounds include the Lees Ferry Campground, Bullfrog Campground, and Wahweap.
 If you don’t fancy staying in a developed campground on your Arizona adventures, then there is also the option for some more primitive camping right on the shores of Lake Powell.

-Hanging Garden Trail: (1.2 miles – easy) – The Hanging Gardens Trail is great for less experienced hikers, giving you the chance to get your toes in the sand and experience some desert scenes and the beautiful Lake Powell.
-You’ll also see the hanging gardens which picturesque and is surprised to see in such an arid, desert environment.
+Hanging Garden Trail: (1.2 miles – easy) – The Hanging Garden Trail is great for less experienced hikers, giving you the chance to get your toes in the sand and experience some desert scenes and the beautiful Lake Powell.
+You’ll also see the hanging gardens which is picturesque and surprising to see in such an arid, desert environment.